Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Results

 The valence band between $\Gamma$ and X has a very flat slope.
 The band flattens further with increasing compressive strain, i.e., smaller unit cells, and becomes almost constant at 4\%\ strain.
 Beyond this point, the valence band maximum (VBM) shifts to X. In tandem with the band flattening, the curvature and hence also the electron group velocities, increases perpendicular to this line, as seen by the valence band along the X--U, $\Gamma$--L, and X--W lines.
 Increasing velocities with decreasing volume can be explained by increasing wave function overlaps\cite{Ziman_1972}.

 Fig.\ \ref{fig: Fermi} shows energy isosurfaces close to the VBM at different strains and energy values.
 The 2D-like cylinders result from the almost flat band structure along $\Gamma$--X. The flattening of the band structure at 4\%\ strain is reflected in energy isosurface almost extending to three intersecting cylinders even for very small energies below the VBM.
-The color shades of the isosurfaces, indicating the absolute value of the $y$-component of the electron velocities $|v_y|$, shows that straining the structure not only enlarges the energy isosurfaces, but also enhance the corresponding effective velocities.
+The color shades of the isosurfaces indicate the absolute value of the $y$-component of the electron velocities $|v_y|$, showing that straining the structure not only enlarges the energy isosurfaces, but also enhances the corresponding effective velocities.

 Figure \ref{fig: DOS} shows the electronic DOS of CsK$_2$Sb without strain over a wide energy range (a).
 The near-gap VBM (b) and CBM (c) regions of the DOS are shown at 0\%, 2\%, and 4\%\ compressive strain.
-The coloring of the DOS in (b) and (c) are given by the value of running Gaussian average of absolute electron velocity $\langle | \mathbf{v}_{n\mathbf{k}}| \rangle$ (see Supplemental Material Eq.
-S1 for details).
+The coloring of the DOS in (b) and (c) is given by the value of running Gaussian average of absolute electron velocity $\langle | \mathbf{v}_{n\mathbf{k}}| \rangle$ (see SM\cite{SM} for details).
 The flattening of the valence band makes the sharp increase in the DOS close to the VBM more pronounced.
 The fact that both the DOS and velocities increased with strain is very distinct from the inherent trade-off between high DOS and velocities in single parabolic band structures\cite{Ziman_1972}.